user-jiyichen/user-jiyichen.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year Ph.D. student in Statistics at the University of Toronto, advised by [Radu Craiu](https://raducraiu.com/) and [Monica Alexander](https://www.monicaalexander.com/).
-I am also an Affiliate Researcher at [Vector Institute](https://vectorinstitute.ai/) and supported by [Data Sciences Institute (DSI)](https://datasciences.utoronto.ca/) Doctoral Student Fellowship.
+I am also an Affiliate Researcher at [Vector Institute](https://vectorinstitute.ai/) and supported by [Data Sciences Institute](https://datasciences.utoronto.ca/) Doctoral Student Fellowship.

 I approach Bayes as both a computational problem and a service to natural and social sciences:
 1. On the methodological side, I study scalable Bayesian computation, with particular interest in simulation-based methods, amortized inference, and the two-way interaction between Bayesian computation and deep generative modeling: using generative models to scale approximate Bayesian inference, and using Bayesian principles to make generative modeling more reliable.